 Go to the local park (and most botanical gardens)

 Most city and county parks have remained open, including fishing lakes and boat launches.
-Most major botanical gardens are open, as well, though all require reservations (same goes for the L.A.
-Zoo).
-In May, community gardens and model airplane areas were also allowed to reopen.
+Most major botanical gardens are open, as well, though all require reservations.
+In May 2020, community gardens and model airplane areas were also allowed to reopen.

 Play a sport—but mostly solo or in your own backyard

-The state guidelines are full of all sorts of safe, sporty recreational activities that you can do—though we’ll admit most are the equivalent of throwing a ball up in the air.
-Here’s what the state suggests: throwing a baseball or football, kicking around a soccer ball (but not having a group game), singles badminton, solo canoeing, golf (sans cart or caddy), no-contact martial arts (as long as it’s not in a group), singles table tennis and singles volleyball.
-On May 9, golf courses in L.A. reopened (but pro shops will need to stay closed, and restaurants and concession stands there will only be able to offer takeout).
-And then on May 15, tennis and pickleball courts reopened for singles play (face coverings required, but not during play), as well as archery, skeet, trap and shooting ranges (face coverings required at all times).
+The state’s original outdoor guidelines were full of all sorts of safe, sporty recreational activities that you can do—though we’ll admit most are the equivalent of throwing a ball up in the air.
+Here’s what the state suggested: throwing a baseball or football, kicking around a soccer ball (but not having a group game), singles badminton, solo canoeing, golf (sans cart or caddy), no-contact martial arts (as long as it’s not in a group), singles table tennis and singles volleyball.

-But in L.A., most sports facilities are closed and leagues canceled, while group sports are explicitly prohibited.
-Specifically, all baseball fields, aquatic facilities, soccer fields and basketball courts are closed.
+But many sports facilities are still closed, while high-contact sports are explicitly prohibited.
+Specifically, basketball, football, ice hockey, lacrosse, rugby, soccer and water polo are all restricted until we hit the orange tier.
 So, yes, you can technically kick a soccer ball, but not on a field and not with a group of people.